GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

     print (train_dataset[0])

-Regarding the complexity of the problem and the high number training/valid samples, we can seperate and use a portion of data as below:
+Regarding the complexity of the problem and the number of training/valid samples, we have a huge number of training/validation images.
+Since there are not a considerable varation between images (e.g., the eye coordinates in images do not vary considerably), using all images in the dataset is not necessary and will only increase the training time.
+Hence, we can seperate and use a portion of data as below:

 .. code-block:: python